NaughtyChas/NaughtyChas/README.md

 Currently an undergraduate sudent at HKU, in Bachelor of Enginnering.

-Aiming to participate into more interesting projects.
+New to the world of programming, aiming to participate into more interesting projects.

 ---

 [![我的 GitHub 数据](https://github-readme-stats.vercel.app/api?username=NaughtyChas&show_icons=true)]() [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=NaughtyChas&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

+---

+#### Contact

+Feel free to reach me at naughtychas@outlook.com